zouharvi/ptakopet/v2/web/docs/TECH.md

 git submodule update --init --recursive
 ```

 should download all of the necessary files.
 Each subsystem (QuEst++ and deepQuest) have each very specific system requirements, hence see their respective documentation.
 (Note: QuEst++ requires `scikit-learn` to be version `0.15.2`.
 Newer versions include some API breaking changes.)
-The server can be launched as:
+The server can be launched (and subsequently detached) as:

 ```
 cd v2/quality_estimation